jfjlaros/simpleRPC/docs/protocol.rst

 Method discovery
 ----------------

-Method discovery is initiated by the host by writing one byte to the serial device.
-The value of this byte should not map to an exported method.
-The preferred value is ``0xff``.
+Method discovery is initiated by the host by writing one byte with the value ``0xff`` to the serial device.

-The device will respond with one byte containing the number of methods followed by a list of method descriptions delimited by an end of line signature (``0x0d0a``).
+The device will respond with a list of method descriptions delimited by an end of line signature (``0x0d0a``).
+The list is terminated by an additional end of line signature.

-.. list-table:: Method description fields.
-   :header-rows: 1

-   * - field
-     - delimiter
-     - description
-   * - 0
-     - ``;``
-     - Return type.
-   * - 1
-     - ``;``
-     - Method name.
-   * - 2
-     - ``;``
-     - List of ``, `` separated parameters.
-   * - 3
-     -
-     - Documentation string.
+Each method description consists of a function signature enclosed in brackets, followed by a documentation string.
 The format of the documentation string is described in the :doc:`usage_device` section.

 Remote procedure call